 It is difficult, yet not impossible, that in the raging of the street and the rush of business life the Lord should say something; but He will only speak to those who recognize the value of listening to the Lord and who are giving Him His place of silence to speak when possible.

 and Paul warned and instructed of the need for maturity in the Christian life.
 Obedience is the most important exercise in the Christian life: obedience to His Word; listening to His Voice – compliance His Commands.
 And instruction on spiritual maturity in the body of Christ, is the focus of most of Paul’s messages to the Church of God.
 Paul tells us that: he that is spiritual judges all things..

 Others perhaps thought it to be pretty good, but the crisis when listen to me, men and women who are in ministry, or contemplating it the whole turn came upon the recognition of this principle, this principle of the Cross when, with the door closed, I said to the Lord am finished in all ministry, I am never going to preach again unless You do something now.

 The Lord is ever listening to all the words we speak and the thoughts of our hearts.

-Is this not a wonderful comfort to know that God is ever watching His own – guarding us from danger; directing the way that we take; listening to our whispered prayer – hearing our humble worship, for the watchful eye of our God is upon all those that reverence His name.
+Is this not a wonderful comfort to know that God is ever watching His own – guarding us from danger; directing the way that we take; listening to our whispered prayer and hearing our humble worship?

-Israel is a prime example of a people that heard but did not listen – until they reached a point of prideful rebellion, where Jesus had to say: hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive Matt 13:14 and Isa.6:9.
+Israel is a prime example of a people that heard but did not listen – until they reached a point of prideful rebellion, where Jesus had to say: hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive Matthew 13:14 and Isaiah 6:9.

 Pharaoh is another example of a man who heard but did not listen, and Pharaoh, in prideful rebellion..